-2. Purpose, Objectives and Scope of this Evaluation
+2. Evaluation's Purpose, Objectives and Scope

 Final evaluation of the project "Across Generations and Gender Borders - Communities Combatting Gender-Based Violence in Kyrgyzstan" was commissioned by the UN Women Country Office in the Kyrgyz Republic following its Monitoring, Evaluation and Research Plan of the Strategic Note 2018-2022.